Untold stories in a whole new light.

 Michelle originally hails from Washington, D.C. and received

-a Bachelor's degree from Wesleyan University and a Master's degree from the University of Bridgeport.
+a Bachelor's degree in Cultural Anthropology from Wesleyan University and a Master's degree in Human Nutrition from the University of Bridgeport.
 Aside from filmmaking, Michelle is a nutritionist and herbalist at Street Level Health Project, a Spanish bilingual integrative free clinic.
 She is on the board of directors of Integrative Medicine for the Underserved and won the American Herbalist Guild 2015 Award for Diversity, Inclusion, and Equity.

 Current Project Partner: